rimas-kudelis/wp-woocommerce-feed-manager/README.txt

 <h4>👉 Checkout All Features: <a target="_blank" href="https://rextheme.com/best-woocommerce-product-feed/features/?utm_source=pfm-repo&utm_medium=pfm-repo&utm_campaign=pfm-repo-features">From here</a></h4>

-== 🌟 Best Plugin To Generate WooCommerce Product Feeds For Google Shopping & Facebook Catalog 🌟==
+== 🌟 Best Plugin To Generate WooCommerce Product Feeds For Google Shopping & Facebook Feed 🌟==

 Product Feed Manager for WooCommerce is considered the easiest and the most effective Product Feed Management plugin to generate WooCommerce Google Shopping Feed and facebook product feed.

-You will get everything you need that is required by Google merchant feed (Google Shopping Feed) and Facebook feed including:
+You will get everything you need that is required by Google merchant feed (Google Shopping Feed) and Facebook Catalog Feed including:

 - Custom Fields for Unique Identifiers
 - Advanced Category Mapping